AdrianMartinezCodes/Yaml2Dot/README.md

 python __main__.py --input-file input.yaml --output-file output.dot --rankdir LR
 ```

-### Examples
+### Sample YAML Files

-You can find sample YAML files in the examples directory of this repository.
-Here are a few examples:
+The `examples` directory contains several sample YAML files that you can use for testing and experimentation.
+These files cover various YAML structures and complexities.

 * complex.yaml: Complex YAML structure with nested dictionaries and lists.
 * list.yaml: YAML data with a list of items.